Coronavirus has kept the nation indoors for what seems like an eternity, but better days are on the horizon.

 What about wild camping?

-As campsites open in July, this guidance will likely change, but remember that there are specific rules on where and how you can wild camp in the UK.
+Regardless of COVID restrictions, you need to remember that there are well established rules on where and how you can wild camp in the UK.
 Do your research before you travel.

 Will it be safe to go camping?